20% off €30 or 25% off €45

 Summary

-1Why do I need a smear test?
+1What's a smear test?

-Having a cervical screening – still frequently known as a smear test – can often unleash feelings of anxiety and a throw up a lot of questions, especially if it’s your first.
+Having a cervical screening – still frequently known as a smear test – can often unleash feelings of anxiety and throw up a lot of questions, especially if it’s your first.
 What does it involve?
 Why do I need one?
 What if my vulva is weird?
 And what if my results aren’t normal?

 Whatever you're worried about, we've got you covered thanks to Dr Rachel Hines, a GP specialising in women’s health and menopause.

-Screening is offered to women and people with a cervix aged 25 to 64 in the UK.1 Although it helps to find any abnormalities before they can turn into cancer, it's not a test for cancer, it's a test to help prevent it.2
+Screening is offered to women and people with a cervix aged 25 to 64 in the UK.1 Although it helps to find any abnormalities before they can turn into cancer, it's not a test for cancer; it's a test to help prevent it.2

 “When you have a smear test, it's looking for HPV as a human papilloma virus because over 99% of cervical cancers are caused by HPV,” explains Dr Hines.
 “So, when you have a cervical smear, it’s actually a HPV test that’s being done,” she continues.
 “It picks up signs of abnormalities and therefore should be preventing cervical cancer, hopefully.”